 CCPA infringement fines are calculated per violation (per person whose rights were infringed upon), which means that fines can add up to large amounts, even if you have only a few hundred visitors to your website per month.

-It is imperative that companies start preparing for enforcement of this law.
+It is imperative that companies start preparing for the enforcement of this law.